from small one page howto to huge articles all in one place

 -

-characters is encountered, and the first two characters of the name
+characters is encountered and the first two characters of the name

-make a defined name.
+constitute a defined name.

-This is enabled by default.
+This category is enabled by default.

-This warning will never occur in compatibility mode.
+It never occurs in compatibility mode.

 - syntax 128